piggd/dze_piggd_banking_system/README.md

 6. Copy C:\Program Files (x86)\Steam\SteamApps\common\ARMA 2 Operation Arrowhead\@DayZ_Epoch\addons\dayz_code.pbo into this new direttory (path may vary based on steam installation).
 7. Extract the dayz_code.pbo into the dayz_code directory you created.
 8.  if you do not already have a fixes directory create one.
-9. If you have do not all ready have a custom compile then follow these steps other wise you can skip this step. copy dayz_code/init/compiles.sqf  mission_pbo/fixes/compules.sqf
+9. If you do not already have a custom compile then follow these steps other wise you can skip this step. copy dayz_code/init/compiles.sqf  mission_pbo/fixes/compules.sqf
 10. Copy dayz_code/compile/epoch_returnChange.sqf mission_pbo/fixes/epoch_returnChange.sqf
 11. Edit your init.sqf file and make the following modifications: